 Greenhouse is a way of making an optimal climate inside a glasshouse for the delicate plants of a cooler climate.
 To use this greenhouse proficiently, heating it is fundamental when your plants are at risk of being frost.

 Whatever system you follow, be watchful on controlling heat circulation in a way that meets the need of your tender plants and doesn’t harm them.
-Ventilation and installing a thermostat would assist you keep the temperature steady: not to chill or overheat your foliage.
+Ventilation and installing a thermostat would assist you to keep the temperature steady: not to chill or overheat your foliage.

 How to heat a greenhouse